 With an advanced coaxial dual-driver approach to sound output and tuning by Danish audio specialist Dynaudio, the Oppo Enco X sounds great.
 Add in strong ANC, a tidy AirPods Pro-like design, bang up to date Bluetooth 5.2 support, and a wireless charging case Bluetooth, and you have a compelling package at the price.

 The only drawback is compatibility. iPhone users don't get an app, which takes it impossible to setup and gain full control.
-Meanwhile the high quality LHDC codec sounds good, but it's not very well supported by phone manufacturers right now.
+Meanwhile the high quality LHDC codec sounds good and has improved latency, but it's not very well supported by phone manufacturers right now.

 Pros: Fine sound quality, good ANC, reasonable lag, wireless charging case